A Chinese Ghost Story: Re-releases and restorations

-In memory of the late Leslie Cheung, director Ching Siu-tung and producer Ng See-yuen re-released the film in cinemas across mainland China on 30 April 2011.
+In memory of Leslie Cheung, director Ching Siu-tung and producer Ng See-yuen re-released the film in cinemas across mainland China on 30 April 2011.
 China Radio International reported that the film was remastered with color timing that took about half a year.
 In addition, premieres took place in both Beijing and Shanghai.
-Ching Siu-tung, Ng See-yuen and Lau Siu-ming were present.
+Ching, Ng and Lau Siu-ming were present.
 However, Wu Ma and Joey Wong, who were invited, did not attend the premiere.
-Ching Siu-tung had difficulty tracking down Joey Wong and had to contact her through her family in Taiwan.
+Ching had difficulty tracking down Wong and had to contact her through her family in Taiwan.
 He received a telephone call at the last minute from Wong's father, stating that the actress was in poor health and not in good condition to attend the premiere.
-Wong's father also quoted her daughter saying that acting in the film were her best memories.
+Wong's father also quoted his daughter saying that acting in the film was one of her best memories.

 In 2025, Cinema City Enterprises produced a 4K restoration of A Chinese Ghost Story, releasing it theatrically in China on 21 March 2025 in standard and 4DX formats.
 The re-release earned 10 million RMB in its first week.
 Shout!
 Factory released digital and Blu-ray versions of the restoration in August and October 2025, respectively, having acquired worldwide rights to production company Golden Princess' catalogue in January.